 Finally, don’t forget to cleanse your hands as soon as possible after sneezing or coughing.
 This will help you protect others by ensuring your hands are clean as often as possible.
 You can follow the guidelines in the section above relating to best practices for cleaning your hands.

-If You’re Sick, Wear a Face Mask
+Wearing a Face Mask

 Disinfect and Clean Surfaces